 Contributions (like rollovers, government, employer and personal contributions), and returns were added to your balance.

-What’s gone out was deducted (like taxes, withdrawals, insurance fees and direct fees).
+What’s gone out was deducted (like taxes on your contributions, withdrawals, insurance fees and direct fees).
 Anything in brackets means a deduction or loss.

 This is the balance at the end of the previous financial year (ending June 30th 2020).
 Please note: this is not your current balance.